shopware/docs/resources/guidelines/testing/e2e-best-practises.md

 Cypress commands are asynchronous and get queued for execution at a later time.
 During execution, subjects are yielded from one command to the next, and a lot of helpful Cypress code runs between each command to ensure everything is in order.

 This won't happen with Vanilla JS though, it will be executed immediately.
 In the worst case, this difference can cause timing issues.
-So always wrap your vannila JavaScript code into Cypress commands or `then` in order to make use of Cypress' command queue.
+So always wrap your vanilla JavaScript code into Cypress commands or `then` in order to make use of Cypress' command queue.

 {% hint style="warning" %} Concerning Cypress' `then`: Even though Cypress' commands look like promises, they aren't completely the same!
 Head over to the [Cypress docs](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress#Commands-Are-Not-Promises) for more information. {% endhint %}